Quantum theory of photonic vortices and quantum statistics of twisted photons: Photonic vortices in paraxial beams

 The helicity density can be measured with a pixelated polarization filter array, which has been routinely used in polarization-sensitive imaging~\cite{Kulkarni2012polarization,Garcia2017polarization}.
-On the other hand, atoms can have asymmetric circular polarized light-induced transitions.
-Thus, our predicted pure helicity current and pure helicity vortex can be detected via imaging the created atomic vortex via $2$-photon Raman processes~\cite{anderson2006quantized}.
+On the other hand, atoms can have asymmetric circularly polarized light-induced transitions.
+Thus, our predicted pure helicity current and pure helicity vortex can be detected via imaging the created atomic vortex via two-photon Raman processes~\cite{anderson2006quantized}.